EquinoxAlpha/mdeleter/README.md

 Creative name, I know.

 A Discord selfbot that deletes messages from select users or channels, with a live-reloadable and configurable allow/deny list, without explicitly banning them.
+It does not retroactively delete old messages.

 Perfect for removing messages from users deemed annoying, without sending a message, so to speak.